gregoriorobles/git2effort/README.md

 process (e.g., if there is a review process in place, if there is commit squashing when merging).
 Below you can find a list of projects that can serve as an example.
 The t values given below are supported by feedback provided by the developers of these projects.
+In all cases, the period is 6 months (the default one for git2effort).

 ```
 Example threshold t values (for a default period of 6 months):